dmichaels/public/books/read.md

 **2000-2017**

-  1. <a href="https://www.amazon.com/dp/1559363843/">Angels in America: A Gay Fantasia on National Themes (Tony Kushner)</a>
   1. <a href="https://www.amazon.com/Gods-Debris-Experiment-Scott-Adams/dp/0740747878/">God's Debris: A Thought Experiment (Scott Adams)</a>
   1. <a href="https://www.amazon.com/Religion-War-Scott-Adams/dp/0740747886/">The Religion War (Scott Adams)</a>
   1. <a href="https://www.amazon.com/Hope-Tragedy-Novel-Shalom-Auslander/dp/1594486468/">Hope: A Tragedy (Shalom Auslander)</a>